 At the heart of Rehoboth Beach is the boardwalk.
-Stretching along the seashore, the boardwalk is lined with shops, restaurants, and fun activities.
+Shops, restaurants, and fun activities line this amazing boardwalk, which stretches along the seashore.
 From French fries to mini golf to the famous Funland amusement park, summer fun is sure to be found all along the boardwalk!

 2. Cape Henlopen State Park

 Nestled in the nearby town of Lewes, Cape Henlopen State Park is an excellent oceanside destination.
 The Point Overlook provides views of the Delaware Bay and two lighthouses.
 You can also tour a World War II fort, fish from a pier, and bike around a loop trail in the park.